 What to Expect from our Prescriber’s

-Based on this assessment, they will then make a diagnosis and develop a treatment plan designed with your specific needs in mind.
+Based on this assessment, she will then make a diagnosis and develop a treatment plan designed with your specific needs in mind.
 The decision is ultimately up to the patient.
 If it is decided to move forward with this option, various medications, possible side effects, and proper dosages will be discussed.

 It’s important to note that not all patients and not all psychiatric problems require medicine.
 However, there are many instances where prescription medicines are the best way to relieve symptoms for the patient.